bgamari/ghc-wiki-import/status/gh-c-8.0.1/libraries.md

-DONE `0.8.0.0` has just been released, please use that for RC1.
-(TODO GHC 8 final should ship the `0.8.2.0` release.
-Biggest change is that includes a Binary instance for ShortByteString)
+TODO `0.8.2.1` has just been released, please use that for RC3.
+GHC 8.0.1 final should ship the `0.8.2.2` release.
+Biggest change is that includes a Binary instance for `ShortByteString`.

 ### `bytestring`